-the drum registration form should have all the dets you need, and also for your parent, guardian or carer.
-The form outlines what the All Girlz Zone’s activities are, including ours and yours responsibilities.
+the drum registration form should have all the deets you need, and also for your parent, guardian or carer.
+The form outlines what the Underground Women activities are, including ours and your responsibilities.
 We also need emergency contact details, we usually don’t need them, but just in case we need to contact your parent, guardian or carer in case of an emergency.
-It is also useful to know – and if we don’t ask – we don’t know about any spiritual, health and wellbeing needs you may have.
+It is also useful to know – and if we don’t ask – we don’t know about any spiritual, health, dietary and wellbeing needs you may have.

 If you are under 18 the registration form needs to be signed by your parent, carer or guardian to complete registration form.